We've created this comprehensive guide on selling your handmade candles to abide by UK regulations.

 On your website you must declare your name, geographical address, email address, your British Candlemakers Federation (BCF) membership (if applicable), and VAT number (if you are VAT registered).

-As you will most likely be selling your candles on your website, then it is important to note that you will be entering into a ‘distance contracts’ with them.
+As you will most likely be selling your candles on your website, then it is important to note that you will be entering into a ‘distance contract’ with them.
 You will have to give a 14 day right to return the products as well as supply pre-contract information.
-There are a few other things to consider which you can find here: https://www.businesscompanion.info/en/quick-guide...

 Without going into all the nitty gritty details, all you need to know is that there are some regulations that you need to follow with regards to your candles which have an element of food whether that’s through smell or shape – e.g. a baked cookie or jelly bean scent.
 If it’s something that children could confuse with food and put in their mouth to eat, causing injury or death, then it is prohibited.
 Usually this will apply to food like sweets, fruits and cakes.